-US Yazidis sue France’s Lafarge for aiding ISIL violence
+Yazidis sue French conglomerate Lafarge for aiding ISIL violence

 The Netherlands takes steps to prosecute crimes against Yazidis

 During that campaign, Murad was kidnapped and held by ISIL for three months.
 After escaping and fleeing to Germany, she became an activist working with survivors of trafficking and genocide.
-In 2016, she sued ISIL commanders with the help of Clooney.
+In 2016, she sued ISIL commanders with the help of human rights lawyer Amal Clooney.
 In 2018 she was awarded the peace prize.

 “When ISIS attacked Sinjar, my family was killed, and I was taken captive as a slave.
 I was exploited and assaulted every single day until my escape,” said Murad.

-The plaintiffs were represented by human rights lawyer Amal Clooney, former US diplomat Lee Wolosky, and US law firm Jenner & Block.
+The plaintiffs were represented by Clooney, former US diplomat Lee Wolosky, and US law firm Jenner & Block.

 According to the lawsuit, Lafarge “aided and abetted ISIS’s acts of international terrorism and conspired with ISIS and its intermediaries”.
 The plaintiffs demand that the company “must pay compensation to the survivors”.